Do We Need Subsidiarity in Software?: Related Work

 Related to subsidiarity in HCI is the Anarchist HCI movement~\cite{keyes2019human}.
 Social anarchists hold that ``human dignity is greatest when human autonomy is greatest'' and that communities are the most appropriate decision-makers and loci of power~\cite{keyes2019human}.
 In this we see resonance with subsidiarity, which also holds that autonomy supports human dignity and that lower levels of decision-making are more just.
+An even stronger connection between anarchy and subsidiarity lies in how subsidiarity can inform understandings of anarchy.
+As an example, the Catholic Worker Movement, an anarchist Catholic social justice movement, uses the principle of subsidiarity to define its understanding of anarchy~\cite{linder2024wherein}.
+This connection illustrates how our use of subsidiarity as a critical lens for HCI extends previous work in anarchist HCI.
 Previous contributions within anarchist HCI proposed how anarchism can influence HCI as a discipline, offering ways to re-think the contributions of our works and how HCI researchers relate to their study participants and the broader HCI research community~\cite{keyes2019human}.
 In contrast, our work considers how subsidiarity can influence the design and use of the computer technologies themselves.